Football Concussions: Prevention, Diagnosis, and Recovery

 Do All Football Players Need to Worry About Concussions, or Just the Professionals?

-Anyone of any age can sustain a concussion, and statistics show that if you’re an athlete who has had one concussion, your chances of having another within the same season are much greater.
+While former NFL players may have to worry about concussions more than others, anyone of any age can sustain a concussion, and statistics show that if you’re an athlete who has had one concussion, your chances of having another within the same season are much greater.
 Forty percent of athletes don’t fully recover before they go back to participating in their sports, which increases their chances of additional injury and long-term consequences.
 The effects of multiple concussions can be cumulative in those athletes.
 If you think you might have sustained a concussion, take yourself out, get checked out, and follow a safe return-to-play timeline.

 What Are the Leading Causes of Football Concussions, and Who Gets Them?